 I previously wrote about saving on groceries by meal planning.
 But if you aren’t basing your menu off of available sales and coupons then you are basically giving money away.
 By being a savvy shopper, you can minimize your grocery bill while still eating the foods you enjoy.
 The key to save on groceries is knowing what deals to take advantage of, and which to let pass by.

-How To Save On Groceries
+How To Save On Groceries By Shopping Deals

 Cartbuster events are also known as mix-and-match sales.
 Several different brands will be available for sale and any combination of them can be used.

 Typically, these sales work by requiring a certain number of items to be purchased to get the sale price.
 A common cartbuster sale will require you to buy 10 items to save $5, or 50 cents each.

 When it comes to this type of grocery sale, it pays to know your prices.
 If you switch brands on an item to get a 10th item, make sure that you are saving more with the sale than you are paying extra with the higher priced item.

-10 for 10 Sales
+10 For 10 Sales

 You know what I call this one?
 I call it a sale.
 When people see “10 for $10,” they usually assume that they must buy 10 items, like in a cartbuster sale.
 But check the fine print.

 These sales can have different dollar values as well.
 Maybe 10 for $5 or 10 for $15.
 2 for $3 is another common one.
 While 10 for 10 sales don’t require that you buy identical items, usually they are similar, like canned vegetables, or soup.